NovaSquirrel/ft2pently/README.md

 Drums
 -----
-Pently's drum implementation plays a sound effect on up to two channels, which has no direct representation in Famitracker.
+Pently's drum implementation plays a sound effect on up to two channels.
 In a later version of ft2pently you will be able to choose to automatically convert the noise track into drums, but currently you must use the DPCM channel.

 Set up the DPCM instrument as you usually would, with samples assigned to different notes.
 The samples aren't actually used in the conversion, but will let you hear what the drum section of the song sounds like while composing it.